GluuFederation/docs-gluu-server-prod/docs/source/tutorials/2k-benchmark.md

     kubectl create -f load.yaml -n load
     ```

 1. Scale oxAuth to the number of pods according to flow.
-A mix and match if the total number of authentication per day is the same i.e one billion.
+A mix and match if the total number of authentication per day is the same.

     ```bash
     # ROPC Flow
     kubectl scale deploy oxauth -n gluu --replicas=30
     # OR Authorization code Flow
     kubectl scale deploy oxauth -n gluu --replicas=30
-    # OR if both flows and both need to reach one billion sepretly.
+    # OR if both flows and both need to reach the results separately.
 Note the resource tables in the beginning of this tutorial.
     kubectl scale deploy oxauth -n gluu --replicas=60
     ```